Ryosaeba8/Bird_classification/README.md

 <p align="center">
   <img src="imgs/extraction_failed.png">
 </p>
+Those birds are also not easily visible by human eyes.

 ## Trained Models & Quantitaves Results
 I've used transfert learning with 2 differents models to classify the images on the dataset.